bonham000/solana-nft-viewer/README.md

 # Nifty Information

-View details about a Solana NFT given its mint address.
+View metadata and transaction history about a Solana NFT given its mint address.

 ## Project Structure

+The repo is organized as a fairly typical React project.

     .
     ├── ...                   # Other project config files/folders